 Have you ever looked at a map and wondered why the scale sometimes seems off when you try to relate distances to what you experience on land?
 The reason often lies in the fact that nautical charts use nautical miles, a unit specifically designed to simplify navigation on a spherical Earth.
-Unlike statute miles, which we commonly use on land, nautical miles are based on the Earth's circumference and are directly related to latitude and longitude.
+Day to day, unlike statute miles, which we commonly use on land, nautical miles are based on the Earth's circumference and are directly related to latitude and longitude.
 Understanding the distinction between these units is more than just an academic exercise; it's essential for anyone involved in navigation, aviation, or even understanding geographical data.

 Main Subheading